1tomany/rich-bundle/README.md

 Classes that implement the `OneToMany\RichBundle\Contract\HandlerInterface` should use the `@implements` annotation to indicate the type of command the handler handles and the type of result the handler returns.

-Next, if an author was provided, then the handler attempts to find that record.
-If not found, an exception (see below) is thrown.
+Next, if an author was provided, the handler attempts to find that record.
+If not found, an exception is thrown.
 This is personal preference: my feeling is that if a nullable property has a value and that value isn't valid, an exception should be thrown rather than silently discarding the value.

 Finally, the new `App\Entity\Account` object is persisted, flushed, and returned.
 If there were other actions that needed to be taken, such as creating a record in another system, you could easily inject the Symfony message bus and enqueue a command to create a new customer record in Stripe, for instance.